 - Don't tempt thieves – avoid wearing expensive watches, jewellery and cameras.

-- Be particularly vigilant on overnight trains and buses and on quiet stretches of road.
+- Be alert on overnight trains and buses and on quiet stretches of road.

 - Only consume alcohol at reputable establishments.

-- Pay close attention to the preparation of mixed alcoholic drinks to avoid drink spiking or the adulteration of spirits with methanol.
+- Pay close attention to the preparation of mixed alcoholic drinks to avoid drink spiking or spirits being contaminated with methanol.

 - Never accept food or drinks from strangers or leave drinks unattended.